Inside the Viva Connections desktop app, or BYO Viva app

 Swedish SharePoint User Group December 09

 Yesterday we had a Swedish SharePoint User Group meeting, hosted by Connecta (yes, my new employer).
 We had a new record with number of participants, over 60 interested SharePointers of all kinds showed up to listen to MVP Göran Husman, Humandata, talk about the news in SharePoint 2010 and Peter Karpinski, Microsoft Services, talk about how to do Rapid Application Development with SharePoint 2010, SharePoint Designer 2010, Visio 2010 and InfoPath 2010 and how to script you SharePoint 2010 installs.
+Thank you for great shows and thanks to everyone who showed up.

 SharePoint